titechnologies/Titech_AppliedPatches/README.md

-This module is used to fetch applied.patches.list file from magento installation and show all applied patch names in admin side header area.
+The purpose of this module is to identify applied.patches.list file from any magento installation and show all applied patch names in admin side header area.
-There is NOT any backned configuration, Just install this module and re-login to admin side.
+There is no backned configuration, install this module and re-login to admin side.
+Please install at your own risk.